ben9583/Minecraft-Discord-Bridge/README.md

    - Copy URL and go to it
    - Select server where you want the bot to join and authorize it (If you do not see server in the list, you might not be an owner of that server)
 9. Fill out the rest of the config.yml
-10. Reload the plugin (/reload in minecraft)
+10. Reload the plugin ('/reload confirm' in minecraft)

 ## Configuration file
 ```yml